google/oss-fuzz/infra/experimental/sanitizers/ExecSan/README.md

 ## TODOs
-1. ~~[x] Flag syntax errors of shell commands by hooking write() calls from shell.~~
-2. Find real examples of past shell injection vulnerabilities using this.
+1. Find real examples of past shell injection vulnerabilities using this.